 Maintenance

-The maintenance stage is reached when the individual has effectively stopped abusing drugs and/or alcohol and is actively working to remain abstinent from use or better controlling their use.
+The maintenance stage is reached when the individual has effectively stopped abusing drugs and alcohol and is actively working to remain abstinent from use or better control their drug use.
 At this time, individuals are also working to maintain positive, healthy behaviors.
-This is opposed to ones that emerged most profoundly during the period of time in which they were actively abusing substances.
+This is opposed to ones that emerged most profoundly during the time they were actively abusing substances.
 Maintenance can range in difficulty for each person.
-Making the effort to maintain long-term recovery takes significant attention and focus.
+Making an effort to maintain long-term recovery takes significant attention and focus.

 Begin Your Stages of Change in Addiction Recovery at Riviera Recovery

-We understand how difficult it can be to have that daily battle in your mind about your substance abuse.
-We know that it is easy to go back and forth between wanting to get help and feeling hopeless in doing so.
-What we promise you is that we can relate to what you are going through.
-We are ready to help you make the changes you want to make in order to achieve the life you envision yourself having.
+At Riviera Recovery, we understand how difficult it can be to have that daily battle in your mind about your substance abuse.
+We know it is easy to go back and forth between wanting to get help and feeling hopeless.
+We provide sober living and addiction treatment plans to those struggling with addiction.